MS Insignia

 MS Insignia is the lead ship of the R class of cruise ships built for Renaissance Cruises.
 She is now owned by Oceania Cruises as part of its Regatta class of ships, but recently sailed for Hapag-Lloyd as the Columbus 2.
 She was built in 1998 by the Chantiers de l'Atlantique shipyard in St. Nazaire, France for Renaissance Cruises as MS R One.
-On 11 December 2014, 3 crew members died in a fire that broke out in the engine room when the ship was docked in St. Lucia.
+On 11 December 2014, three crew members died in a fire that broke out in the engine room when the ship was docked at Saint Lucia.